Beryl-Jingxin/PyExoCross/docs/source/examples.md

 # Calculate stick spectra or cross sections #
-LTE/Non-LTE                             LTE                       # 'LTE' or 'Non-LTE'
+LTE/Non-LTE                             Non-LTE                   # 'LTE' or 'Non-LTE'
 Temperatures                            300                       # Temperatures in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   0          1000           # Same unit as WnWlUnit